rallred84/LSUMerchBackend/README.md

 **Body:**
 **(object, required) contains the following key/value pairs:**
-·orderId (number, required): ID of order the product is being added to
 ·productId (number, required): ID of product being added to the order
 ·quantity (number, required): Quantity of the product being added to the order